grzegorzorwat/grzegorzorwat.github.io/_posts/2022-05-23-decorate-command-handlers.md

 }
 ```

-When we call it, it retrieves the `ServiceDescriptors` of all `ICommandHandlers` and then registers their parent IRequestHandler types with the factory, which returns decorated `ICommandHandler` instead:
+When we call it, it retrieves the `ServiceDescriptors` of all `ICommandHandlers` and then registers their parent IRequestHandler types with the factory, which returns a decorated `ICommandHandler` instead:

 ```c#
 services.RegisterGenericsAsItsParent(typeof(ICommandHandler<>),
     typeof(IRequestHandler<,>));
 ```

-Finally, we can use the `AddMediatR` extension method to register `IRequestHandlers` that are not `ICommandHandlers` as well as the other dependencies required by MediatR:
+Lastly, we can use the `AddMediatR` extension method to register IRequestHandlers that are not `ICommandHandlers` as well as the other dependencies that MediatR needs:

 ```c#
 services.AddMediatR(typeof(ICommand));
 ```

-ASP.NET Core DI will now return a decorated `ICommandHandler` whenever MediatR requests `IRequestHandler`.
+ASP.NET Core DI will now return a decorated `ICommandHandler` whenever MediatR requests an `IRequestHandler`.

 Another way to make MediatR use decorated `ICommandHandler` is to make it request `ICommandHandlers` from the container rather than `IRequestHandlers`.